ingeri31415/design_portfolio/content/analysis/01_colors.md

+---
+Title: Style on Swedens best travel websites
+Description: This is my report about colours.
+Template: report
+---

 Style on Swedens best travel websites
 =======================
 This rapport is covering a small study on the colours and fonts of Swedens best travel websites.
-The chosen websites are skyscraper.se, momondo.se and flygresor.se.
+The chosen websites are skyscanner.se, momondo.se and flygresor.se.

 Urval
 -----------------------